Shell Forming Methods

-The bottom shell also acts as a (passive) soundboard, thereby increasing the size of the sound radiating surface of the instrument.
-This is noticeable for the 2nd and 3rd modes of vibration which are much weaker radiators than the first mode of vibration as the anti-phase motion of the membrane in these modes radiates sound less efficiently (but, consequently, with longer decay times than the fundamental mode) .
+The bottom shell also acts as a (passive) soundboard, thereby increasing the size of the wave propagating and sound radiating surface of the instrument.
+This is noticeable for the 2nd and 3rd modes of vibration which are much weaker radiators than the first mode of vibration (due to the anti-phase motion of the membrane in these two modes ; however, these modes have therefore longer decay times than the fundamental mode) .
 If a handpan is put on an inelastic surface, such as a stone floor, a noticeable damping effect (especially of the higher modes of vibration) can be perceived.

-A clearly negative effect of the enclosed air are spherical harmonics .
+A clearly negative impact of the enclosed air are beating effects at certain frequencies.
+My best guess is that this phenomenon can be explained by the theory of spherical harmonics .
 As opposed to the air modes of the cavities of violins and guitars with their broad peaks acting as broad frequency range resonators, playing the handpan can create standing waves and echoes within the sphere.
 If these frequency peaks interfere with the sound waves of the tone-fields of similar but not identical frequency, an impure sound effect due to frequency beating will be created.
 Depending on the size of the cavity this “molesting” frequency can change.
 Spherical harmonics are the reason that on any size of the handpan, a certain frequency will not sound clean and will not be tuned in by most tuners.
 As the frequencies of these standing waves change linearly with cavity diameter, the “forbidden” note changes from A4 (56cm inner diameter instrument) to A#4 (53cm diameter) to B4 (50cm diameter) to C5 (47cm diameter).
 Other, higher spherical air modes, are also noticeable but are too high in frequency to efficiently disturb the performance of the instrument.
 You can test your handpan for resonant spherical harmonics by placing a speaker through the Gu hole and drive it with a tone-generator.
 Once you reach the first resonant frequency +/- 4 Hz (e.g. on a 53cm diameter Soma at around 465Hz) the sound will increase significantly in loudness.
 The only way to circumvent the problem of an impure sound at this standing-wave frequency is by placing the note (which has the fundamental frequency close to the disturbing frequency) much further away from the rim towards the top part of the instrument.

 Helmholtz resonance frequency calculation formula and modelled shapes of the harmonics of a spherical cavity.